 Erie County Climate Action is Erie County’s green initiative to develop an equity-centered Community Climate Action Plan, to identify actions we can take to reduce greenhouse gas emissions, and help the community adapt to our changing climate.
 Please click here for our Climate Action informational flyer in multiple languages.

 Erie County has made a commitment to address climate change and help create a more sustainable region.
 Those efforts can be seen in the Climate Action & Sustainability Plan (CASP) for internal operations, which was created by the Erie County Green Team and adopted by the Erie County Legislature in January 2019.
 Erie County issues annual updates on this work and has been recognized at both the state and national level for our achievements.
 For more information about the County's programs, please visit www.erie.gov/sustainability.

 Erie County Community Climate Change Task Force

 In order to address the community-wide emissions, Erie County’s Environmental Management Council, which advises the County on environmental issues, formed a Community Climate Change Task Force in January 2019.
 The County Executive recognized this Task Force as its official climate change advisory committee through Executive Order #20.
 The Task Force has key stakeholders in a variety of sectors – municipalities, community-based organizations, not-for-profits, education, utilities, transportation, as well as youth representatives and the Buffalo Museum of Science, which until the pandemic hosted the meetings.
-The Task Force has been laying the groundwork for a larger Community Climate Action Plan (CCAP) by meeting monthly to discuss how current programs can work together to mitigate and adapt to climate change.
-The group has agreed that a CCAP is needed and that climate justice and equity must be the lens through which that plan is based.
+The Task Force laid the groundwork for a larger Community Climate Action Plan (CCAP) by meeting monthly to discuss how current programs can work together to mitigate and adapt to climate change.
+The group continues to advise the County on the development of the CCAP and will play the same role as the plan is implemented.

 Climate Change Messages to Share